 The Summer Olympics are typically held every four years in the months of July and August.
 The 2020 edition of the Games, to be held in Tokyo between July 24 and August 9, were postponed by a year due to the coronavirus pandemic.

-As athletes prepare for Tokyo 2021, here’s a look at all of India’s medals at the Summer Games:
+Here’s a look at all of India’s medals at the Summer Games:

 List of medals

 |1900 Paris||Norman Pritchard||Silver||Athletics||Men's 200 metre hurdles|